kubernetes-sigs/slack-infra/slack-post-message/README.md

 - `slack-post-message` requires the following interactive components:

+- Set the request URL for the interactive component appropriately.
+The URL is currently configured as `https://slack-infra.k8s.io/$PATH_PREFIX/webhook`. *PATH_PREFIX* is set as environment variable in [deployment.yaml](../cluster/slack-post-message/deployment.yaml)

+  - The location required is 'Global'
+  - Recommended action name: "Post message"
   - Callback ID: `write_message`
-  - Recommended action name: "Post message"
-  - The location required is 'Global'

-- Set the request URL for the interactive component appropriately.
-The URL is currently configured as `$PATH_PREFIX/webhook`. *PATH_PREFIX* is set as environment variable in [deployment.yaml](../cluster/slack-post-message/deployment.yaml)

 - slack-post-message does not require any event subscriptions